Earning a living... 職歴

 New Business Development / Regional Wholesale / Sales - Marketing

 1997 - 1999 Butler Motorsports - (Atlanta, Georgia) Developed and managed wholesale accounts, retail sales, enhanced and promoted Butler Motorsports (high end, aftermarket performance division) concept.
 During first year generated over $450,000 in new wholesale revenue (previously non-existent category).
 Instrumental in turning a previously under performing Atlanta area business into a profitable establishment.
-This was achieved by integrating myself into local auto dealership's daily business processes; as a result I was able to generate non-traditional revenue during what had historically been seasonal lulls.
-Instrumental in multiplying the profitability of the business by establishing and maintaining wholesale partnerships with regional automotive aftermarket performance merchants to re-sell our authorized products (Claus Ettensberger, Pirelli, TSW, Enkei, HKS) and services.
+This was achieved by integrating myself into local dealership's business processes; as a result I was able to generate non-traditional revenue during, historically, seasonal lulls.
+Instrumental in multiplying the profitability of the business by establishing and maintaining partnerships with regional automotive performance merchants to re-sell our authorized products (Claus Ettensberger, Pirelli, TSW, Enkei, HKS) and services.
 Web: http://www.butlertire.com/about, Blog link: .Life in the pits...

 .